dreamgrove/dreamgrove/content/balance/guide/rotation.md

 Rotation With 2-3 {{< spell 273389 "Power of the Moon" "beta" >}} Traits

-If you have 2 Power of the Moon traits it is important to understand the rotation changes on 2 targets, instead filling with Moonfire and not casting {{< spell 279708 "Empowerments" "beta" >}}.
-With 3 traits, Moonfire spam becomes best on 2-3 targets.
+If you have at least 2 Power of the Moon traits it is important to understand the rotation changes on 2-3 targets, instead filling with Moonfire and only casting Lunar {{< spell 279708 "Empowerments" "beta" >}} on 3+ targets.
+With 3 traits equipped, Moonfire spam should be used on 2-4 targets.

 1. Maintain 100% uptime on {{< spell 164812 "Moonfire" "beta" >}} and {{< spell 93402 "Sunfire" "beta" >}}.
 Make sure you only refresh DoTs when they’re within pandemic range.

-2. Avoid overcapping Astral Power by casting {{< spell 78674 "Starsurge" "beta" >}} on 2 targets and {{< spell 191034 "Starfall" "beta" >}} on 3 targets.
+2. Avoid overcapping Astral Power by casting {{< spell 78674 "Starsurge" "beta" >}} on 2 targets and {{< spell 191034 "Starfall" "beta" >}} on 3+ targets.

+3. Spend Lunar Empowerments on 3+ targets.

-3. Fill with {{< spell 164812 "Moonfire" "beta" >}}.
+4. Fill with {{< spell 164812 "Moonfire" "beta" >}}.

 ### Rotation With 3 High Noon Traits